xixu-me/META/README.md

 ## Customization

-The configuration file has a designated customization section at the top:
+The JavaScript has a designated customization section at the top:

 ```javascript
 // ################################################### this section can be flexibly customized ###################################################